OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

       let dataValues = table.getRangeBetweenHeaderAndTotal().getTexts();
       let rowCount = table.getRowCount();

-      // If there is data in the table, add it to the combined table. if (rowCount > 0) {
+      // If there's data in the table, add it to the combined table. if (rowCount > 0) {
           combinedTable.addRows(-1, dataValues);
       }